gitter-badger/release-notes/README.md

 # PressRelease
-This is a website to help in creating release notes by collating relevant information from GitHub.
+This is a website for creating release notes by collating relevant information from GitHub.

-Currently a work in progress, this site is built using the ASP.NET 5 as a learning experience.
+Currently a work in progress as a learning experience, this site is built using ASP.NET Core.

+## Build Process

+1. Run `dotnet restore` to restore packages
+1. Run `dotnet build` to build the solution